 Public holidays in the NetherlandsAlmost half of the Dutch population is Christian, so it is not surprising that the Dutch calendar is also largely made up of Christian holidays.

 Typical Dutch holidays are also on the calendar, on which there is usually a lot of celebrating.
 In terms of numbers, there are very few holidays in the Netherlands that are enshrined in law.
 And even on these days, depending on the region, the shops are sometimes still open.

-Non-statutory holidays are written in gray.
+Non-floating holidaysNon-statutory holidays are written in gray.

 Moving Holidays in the Netherlands

-Probably the most important festival of the Dutch is the King's Day on 27 April.
-To ensure that it really remains a free holiday, the holiday is simply brought forward to 26 April if necessary, should it fall on a Sunday.
+Royal festivitiesProbably the most important festival for the Dutch is King's Day on April 27.
+To ensure that it remains a day off, the holiday is brought forward to April 26 if necessary, should it fall on a Sunday.
 Everyone in the country wears orange on that day.
 The evening before, there is a free pop concert for the population in The Hague.
-Since 2019 the royal family no longer lives in The Hague, but now in Amsterdam.
+However, since 2019, the royal family no longer lives in The Hague, but in Amsterdam.
 Perhaps this festival will also move there in the coming years.

-On 4 May, the day of national mourning, people "remember" — but they do not just mourn.
+On May 4, the day of national mourning, people "remember" — but they do not just mourn.
 Instead, concerts and festivals take place in several cities.
 And the first catch of herring is celebrated in Scheveningen in June as Flag Day ("Vlaggetjesdag") with a big street festival.